Shepherd's Bush: Road

 The A3220/West Cross Route runs along the eastern rim of the district.
-Until 2000, the route was the M41 motorway, part of the abandoned Ringways network of orbital roads in London.
+Until 2000, the route was the M41 motorway, part of the abandoned London Ringways network of orbital roads in London.
 Despite not retaining motorway status, pedal cycles are prohibited from using the route northbound.
 The A3220 links Shepherd's Bush with the A40/Westway to the north.
 This provides the area with a dual-carriageway link to Paddington and Marylebone to the east, and westbound to Acton and the M40 motorway.
 Southbound, the A3220 is named Holland Road and links the area to Earl's Court, the A4, and Chelsea.

 Other key routes through Shepherd's Bush include: